zzzprojects/docs/entityframework.net/pages/saving-data/transaction.md

 ---
 PermaID: 1000039
 Title: Entity Framework Transaction - Learn How it Works with SaveChanges
 MetaDescription: Unlock the power of Entity Framework by understanding how to use transactions with SaveChanges.
-Learn how the SaveChanges methods use a transaction under the hoods.
+Learn how the SaveChanges methods use a transaction under the hood.
-LastMod: 2023-02-28
+LastMod: 2025-06-18
 Tags: saving transaction
 ---